 It’s made from a blend of nylon and spandex, which means it’s really stretchy and comfortable without feeling hard and plasticy, like some wet weather gear can.
 It’s not exactly a softshell feel – more like somewhere in between that and a traditional waterproof.

 Before that though, let’s talk about sizing.
 The Resist Pant comes up a little big.
 I’m usually a 32in waist man, but I had to ratchet up the moto-style waist closure to the max to keep the Resist from falling down.
 Which means I really need a 30in waist.
-I’ve mentioned that now because fundamentally the pant is really very good, you just need to be careful with the sizing.
+I’ve mentioned that now because fundamentally the pant is really very good, you just need to be careful with the sizing. *Since testing these, Troy Lee Designs has revised the sizing and now they are much more accurate*

 Take a look at the waterproofing and breathability stats – 10k breathability and 10k waterproofing – and the Resist looks good but not exceptional.
 To put that into some perspective, we’ve found similar pants with this level of permeability to be good for three seasons, and ideal in drippy days rather than torrential downpours.